 Name Change

-Any eligible resident of Wisconsin, whether a minor or an adult, may ask the court in the county where he or she resides to have his or her name changed.
+If you are a resident of Wisconsin, whether you are a minor or adult, you may ask the court in the county you reside to change your name.

-An individual who is age 14 or older may sign and file papers alone to request to change his or her name.
+If you are 14 or older, you may sign and file the paperwork by yourself to request to change your name.

-If the individual is age 13 or younger, one or both parents must sign and file papers to change the child's name.
-If only one parent signs the papers, then that parent must have the other parent served with the papers.
+If you are 13 or younger, one or both of your parents must sign and file the paperwork to change your name.
+If only one parent signs the papers, then that parent must have the other parent served with the paperwork.

 If you hold a professional license (other than a license to teach in the public schools) and your name change is for a reason other than marriage or divorce, you may need the approval of your licensing board or commission to change your name to a name other than the name on your license.
 Contact the appropriate board to learn its requirements.

 A person required to register as a sex offender under Chapter 301.45, Wis.
 Stats.
-(Class H felony) may not change his or her name.
+(Class H felony) may not change their name.
 Sec.
 301.47(2)(a), WI Stats.
 Please note that juvenile sex offenders may be subject to Chapter 301.45.

-An individual who is age 14 or older may sign and file papers alone to request to change his or her name.
+If you are 14 or older, you may sign and file the paperwork by yourself to request to change your name.

-If the individual is age 13 or younger, one or both parents must sign and file papers to change the child's name.
-If only one parent signs the papers, then that parent must have the other parent served with the papers.
+If you are 13 or younger, one or both of your parents must sign and file the paperwork to change your name.
+If only one parent signs the papers, then that parent must have the other parent served with the paperwork.

 If you hold a professional license (other than a license to teach in the public schools) and your name change is for a reason other than marriage or divorce, you may need the approval of your licensing board or commission to change your name to a name other than the name on your license.
 Contact the appropriate board to learn its requirements.

 A person required to register as a sex offender under Chapter 301.45, Wis.
 Stats.
-(Class H felony) may not change his or her name.
+(Class H felony) may not change their name.
 Sec.
 301.47(2)(a), WI Stats.
 Please note that juvenile sex offenders may be subject to Chapter 301.45.

 Would you like help finding a lawyer?